jiangzhongshi/bichon/index.md

 	- Feature Preserving.
 	- Bijective High-order Surface to the input.
 ## News
-- :newspaper: 06/17/2021: First version of Bichon code is released!
+- 📰 06/17/2021: First version of Bichon code is released!
 ## Tips
 - 📌
 ## Dataset
-:confetti_ball: We provide generated high order tetrahedral meshes and their surface for futher research and developement.
+🎊 We provide generated high order tetrahedral meshes and their surface for futher research and developement.
 - [Quartic Tetrahedral Meshes (.msh)](https://drive.google.com/file/d/1Gw3vza0GkY0pMf4kLcrOzQeCIlbEp4Cs/view?usp=sharing)

 ## Installation via CMake [![CMake](https://github.com/jiangzhongshi/bichon/actions/workflows/cmake.yml/badge.svg)](https://github.com/jiangzhongshi/bichon/actions/workflows/cmake.yml)
-Our system is developed in a Linux environment, with GCC-9 and Clang-12, and is tested on macOS and ~~Windows~~ (TODO).
+Our system is developed in a Linux 🐧 environment, with GCC-9 and Clang-12, and is tested on macOS 🍏 and ~~Windows~~ (TODO).
 Please refer to [cmake.yml](.github/workflows/cmake.yml) for a more detailed setup.

 ```bash